TheThinkingHome/device_sentinel/README.md

 ![The Device Sentinel device page in Home Assistant, with its three enable buttons and diagnostic sensors](https://xeazy.com/wp-content/uploads/integration_page.webp)

-You curate by exception.
-Exclude a whole integration, a label, or a single device.
-Excluding stops the judging and the reporting; it does not stop the learning, so a device you un-exclude next year already knows its own rhythm and needs no relearning period.
+You curate by exception, with two verbs that mean different things.
+Muting a whole integration, a label, or a single device stops the judging and the reporting; it does not stop the learning, so a device you un-mute next year already knows its own rhythm and needs no relearning period.
+Excluding an integration is the harder act: its devices are never watched, never learned from, and what they had recorded is discarded at the next midnight.

 ### Warnings Before The Failure